Raphael40/CV/README.md

 -	Very good office experience in a well run company

 ## Education

-#### Makers Academy (March 2023 – June 2023)
-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
-- you might also mention aspects some other skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine

 #### University of Leeds (September 2018 – July 2021)
 - BA Philosophy, Psychology & Scientific Thought